Most of us don’t even know what the heck the lymph is or what it does.

 - Brain fog

-What can you do to ensure your lymphatic system is free and clean from debris and moving waste out of your body at a good pace?
+What can you do to ensure your lymphatic system is clean from debris and moving waste out of your body in a timely manner?

-Now you know what your lymph is, what it does, and how you can best support it.
+Now you know what your lymph is and what it does, and how you can best support it.
 So, send your lymph some love and do those 3 simple things above.